ietf-wg-keytrans/draft-protocol/draft-ietf-keytrans-protocol.md

    right child always exists, as the rightmost log entry cannot exceed its maximum lifetime by definition.
 3. Obtain a binary ladder from the current log entry for the target version.
-   Accounting for any inclusion or non-inclusion proofs which were omitted, verify that the binary ladder terminates in a way that is consistent with previously inspected log entries.
+   Verify that the binary ladder terminates in a way that is consistent with previously inspected log entries.
 Specifically, verify that it indicates a maximum version greater than or equal to any log entries to the left, and less than or equal to any log entries to the right.